ECONOMIC DAMAGE CAPS

 - Sovereign immunity defendants.
 Missouri law states, “No award for damages on any claim against a public entity…shall include punitive or exemplary damages.”
 This is not a cap as much as it is an outright prohibition of punitive damages.

 At Brown & Crouppen, we believe that any statute which limits damages, blocks access to the courts, or grants immunity to the most powerful is unjust.
-If you have been injured, and you want a free, confidential consultation, call toll free at 1-800-536-4357, or submit your request using our online form.
+If you have been injured, and you want a free, confidential consultation with our personal injury lawyer, call toll free at 1-888-801-9825, or submit your request using our online form.